aesc-silicon/elements-sdk/README.rst

 The Vivado toolchain is not part of this SDK and needs to be installed separately for Xilinx platforms from `Xilinx's homepage`_.
 Download the Linux Self Extracting Web Installer for Version 2020.2 and install it.
 Select Vivado as product and Vivado HL WebPACK as Edition.
-You can use this edition's license for free, if you do not sell the bitsream, and disable everything except the Artix-7 Platform to save disk storage.
-Elements excepts to find the Vivado toolchain under ``/opt/xilinx``.
+You can use this edition's license for free if you do not sell the bitstream, and disable everything except the Artix-7 Platform to save disk storage.
+Elements except to find the Vivado toolchain under ``/opt/xilinx``.

 .. code-block:: text